KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

     - Bonding is storing a Long Term Key so you can connect again using the same key
   - **All connections start lifetimes in Mode 1 Level 1**
     - Can be later upgraded to any security level by means of pairing/authentication
+      - Passkey Display - One device displays a random six-digit passkey and the other side enters it
-    - Out of Bound (OOB) - Uses additional information transferred by other means (QR code, NFC) alongside public key to generate LTK
+      - Out of Band (OOB) - Uses additional information transferred by other means (QR code, NFC, magnetic) alongside public key to generate LTK
-      - - Using this with Mode 1 Level 4 is the most secure
+        - Using this with Mode 1 Level 4 is the most secure
+      - Numeric Comparison - comparison of generated numeric values, and thus MITM won't work unless unmatched values are accepted
 - **Generic Access Profile (GAP)**
   - Base of the BLE control plane
   - Discover/connect with peers, broadcast data, establish secure connections using SMP